Good to know

 Please bear in mind that students living in private accommodation normally need to sign a 52-week contract.

 Home students can borrow money from the UK government towards their living costs in the form of a means-tested Maintenance Loan.
-The amount your son/daughter is eligible for will depend on their household income, as well as the UK government funding arrangements where they live.
+The amount will depend on household income, as well as the UK government funding arrangements where they live.

-These loans are administered through the Student Loans Company, and paid directly into your son or daughter’s bank account in three instalments (one per term) each year.
+These loans are administered through the Student Loans Company and paid directly into your child's bank account in three instalments (one per term) each year.

-Loan repayments begin the April after your son/daughter has left university, and only when they are earning above the repayment threshold.
+Loan repayments begin after your child has left university, and only when they are earning above the repayment threshold.

 How to apply

-Your son/daughter can apply for a Maintenance Loan at the same time as the Tuition Fee Loan, through his/her local funding authority:
+Your child can apply for a Maintenance Loan at the same time as the Tuition Fee Loan, through their local funding authority: